Michele Di Gregorio: Monza

 On 27 August 2020, Di Gregorio was sent on loan for the 2020–21 season to newly-promoted Serie B club Monza, on a one-year deal with an option to buy.
 Following 31 appearances with Monza, 29 in the league, he was re-loaned on 29 June 2021, on a one-year deal with option to buy, counter-option for Inter Milan and conditional obligation to buy.
 Di Gregorio's obligation for purchase clause was triggered on 29 May 2022, after helping Monza top their first-ever Serie A promotion.

 Di Gregorio made his Serie A debut on 13 August, in a 2–1 home defeat to Torino in the first matchday.
 He kept his first Serie A clean sheet on 18 September, after helping Monza win their first game in the top flight against Italian giants Juventus 1–0.
 On 7 July 2023, Di Gregorio's contract with Monza was renewed until 30 June 2027.

-He won the Serie A Best Goalkeeper award in the 2023–24 season.
+On 29 December 2023, Di Gregorio kept a clean sheet in a 0–0 away draw against Napoli, producing nine saves – the most by a goalkeeper in a single Serie A match that season – including a penalty stop on Matteo Pessina.
+He won the Serie A Best Goalkeeper award in the 2023–24 season, keeping 14 clean sheets, and conceding 35 goals in 33 games, in addition to making a league best 127 saves.